Deciding where to stay in Cusco is no easy task. The city is filled with many different neighborhoods, and not all of them are safe.

 One of the best 5-star Cusco hotels with oxygen, Palacio del Inka is located in a historic Inca site.
 The hotel is named Palacio del Inka because it used to be a palace for the Inca.

 Daily tours of the hotel are offered to explain the significance and the history of the Inca.
 Lessons for Pisco sour, the national drink of Peru, are also offered daily.

-The hotel is one of the few hotels with a gym, perfect for travelers who need a little bit of training before doing the Inca Trail, Salkantay Trek, or any other hikes to Machu Picchu.
+The hotel is one of the few luxury hotels with a gym, perfect for travelers who need a little bit of training before doing the Inca Trail, Salkantay Trek, or any other hikes to Machu Picchu.